joanrm20/travix-logger/README.md

 Unless any function is provided here, it will default to the global scope's `console` object.
 Like `window.console` in the browser.

+#### `levels`

+Optional array of level names.
+If present, only those levels will be logged by this transport.

 ## Http

 Transport for sending log data to a remote location: